Dale-Xu1/image-approximation/README.md

 ## Overview

 This program attempts to approximate an image using geometry.
-This is still slightly work in progress (but it does work), so the user interface is non-existant.
-Currently, triangles and rectangles are supported.
-Images also have to be manually selected in `+page.svelte`.
-Features to change the algorithm parameters should be added in the near future.
+This is still slightly work in progress, so only rectangles have been supported as of now (you can manually change the code to use triangles, but ellipses don't work).

+The way the algorithm works is by generating a random shape and repeatedly applying mutations to it.
+While it does this, it keeps track of the shape that best minimizes the error function (which computes how close the result is to the original image).
+After a certain amount of iterations, it moves onto the next shape.

 ## Setup